rrfrancesc/beautiful-jekyll/usingR.md

 <img src="http://i63.tinypic.com/25tiaad.png" width="600">
 * * *

-### Spatial Analysis: Working with the leaflet package for spatial data visualization...
+### Spatial Analysis: Working with the leaflet package for map data visualization...
 **Leaflet** package lets you create interactive maps right from the R console.
 It provides a simple and fast way to host *interactive maps* online in R, requiring only a few lines of code for a basic web map.
 Interactive panning and zooming allows for an explorative view on your pinpointed location and it has therefore a great integration in a workflow with *Shiny*.

 <img src="http://i63.tinypic.com/2nvt6vk.png" width="600">